Moving to London

 The World in the Big City

-While the actual City of London only measures about a square mile – 1.12 square miles or about 2.90 square kilometers – Greater London geographically is much bigger and is divided into 32 boroughs or local government districts.
+While the actual City of London only measures about a square mile – 1.12 square miles or about 2.90 square kilometres – Greater London geographically is much bigger and is divided into 32 boroughs or local government districts.
 For more information about London's boroughs as well as a directory of services they offer, check out the London Council website at https://www.londoncouncils.gov.uk/.

-As of 2017, the estimated London population is around 9.3 million, which makes it the largest city in the United Kingdom, the largest in the European Union (EU) and the third largest city in Europe.
+As of 2017, the estimated London population is around 9.3 million, which makes it the largest city in the United Kingdom, the largest in the European Union (EU) and the third-largest city in Europe.
 Apart from EU nationals hailing from Poland, Italy, Spain, Portugal, Lithuania, and France, to name a few, the biggest number of people in London - around 5 million, to be exact - comes from India.
 The rest hail from Bangladesh, Romania, Pakistan, Nigeria, Ghana, Jamaica, the Philippines, Kenya, Turkey, the United States, Australia, and South Africa.

-As such, it's not a big surprise to hear so many languages spoken in London, and for you to meet people from all over the world right in your own neighborhood.
+As such, it's not a big surprise to hear so many languages spoken in London, and for you to meet people from all over the world right in your own neighbourhood.
 However, the vote to have Britain leave the European Union in March 2019 has so far resulted in a big number of EU nationals who live and work in the UK opting to leave instead.

 Do You Need a Work Visa for the UK?
 It Depends Where You're From